-From a logistics and operations perspective, organisations must have robust processes in place to minimise the risk of contamination.
-As pallets are involved in a significant amount of shipping, the type used is a key part of supply chain planning.
+From a logistics and operations perspective, organisations must have a robust process in place to minimise the risk of contamination.
+As pallets are involved in a significant amount of shipping, the type of shipping pallet used is a key part of supply chain planning.

 Wooden pallets provide a number of challenges when it comes to sanitation.
-Cleaning wooden pallets with water can lead to moisture retention, and eventually issues with mould or fungal growth.
+Cleaning wooden pallets with water can lead to moisture retention.
+This then leads to issues with mould and fungal growth.

-Within the industry, a number of well-known bodies had to recall a number of their products in 2010 and 2011 due to health concerns originating from their choice of wooden pallet.
-The companies received reports from customers of sickness and diarrhoea as well as an unusual musty odour.
-The incident led to an investigation that found the breakdown of chemical used as a preservative and flame retardant may have been to blame, causing fungal growth in high moisture conditions.
+Within the pharmaceutical industry, a number of well-known bodies had to recall a number of their products in 2010 and 2011 due to health concerns originating from their choice of wooden pallet.
+The companies received reports from customers of sickness and diarrhea as well as an unusual musty odor.
+The incident led to an investigation that found the breakdown of chemical, 2,4,6-tribromoanisole, used as a preservative and flame retardant may have been to blame, causing fungal growth in high moisture conditions.

-Reportedly, at least one of the organisations involved made a move to plastic pallets.
+Reportedly, at least one of the organisations involved with a similar potentially wooden pallet contamination issue, made the switch to plastic pallets.